oslokommune/okctl/userdocs/src/help/setup-reference-app.md

    # production, since it will make the configuration much more straight-forward later
  databases:
    postgres:
-   - name: okctldemo
+   - name: okctlreference
-     namespace: okctldemo
+     namespace: okctlreference
-     user: okctldemo
+     user: okctlreference
 ```

 ## Add application to cluster
-We are going to apply the following [app](https://github.com/oslokommune/okctl-kotlin-app-template).
-You also have a look at the [iac repository](https://github.com/oslokommune/okctl-demo-iac), and the application [running](https://app.okctl-demo.oslo.systems/) in our dev cluster.
+We are going to apply the following [app](https://github.com/oslokommune/okctl-reference-app).
+You also have a look at the [iac repository](https://github.com/oslokommune/okctl-reference-iac), and the application [running](https://app.okctl-reference.oslo.systems/) in our cluster.
 You don't have to look at the app source code or iac repository to continue this guide.

 You can copy the yaml below into a file, or use `okctl scaffold application` and edit values manually, when you have yaml file ready you can [apply your application](https://okctl.io/getting-started/create-application/).